Nauru

 ETC Activities

+The ETC is not activated in Nauru.
 The ETC is focused on preparedness activities in Pacific Island countries under its Pacific Emergency Preparedness and Response (EPR) project, led by WFP.